Get Involved

 The caregiver and patient experiences are very different, and this group allows caregivers the chance to ask questions and get answers from their peers in a safe and inclusive environment.

-There are two virtual support groups that meet online once a month, just for caregivers.
+There is one virtual support group that meet online once a month, just for caregivers.

 You are also welcome to join one of our in-person support groups that are held year-round across Canada.